Evie Sands: Later career

 In 1982, Sands co-produced (with Leslie Ann Jones) the Holly Near album Speed Of Light.
-The basic band consisted of Adrienne Torf-keyboards, Carrie Barton-bass, Cam Davis-drums and Ray Obiedo-electric and acoustic guitars.
-Additional musicians and singers included, Sands-electric guitar, acoustic guitar and backing vocals, Sheila E.-percussion, Robben Ford-electric guitar, Vicki Randle and Linda Tillery-backing vocals.
+The basic band consisted of Adrienne Torf—keyboards, Carrie Barton—bass, Cam Davis—drums and Ray Obiedo—electric and acoustic guitars.
+Additional musicians and singers included Sands—electric guitar, acoustic guitar and backing vocals; Sheila E.—percussion; Robben Ford—electric guitar; and Vicki Randle and Linda Tillery—backing vocals.
 The album was recorded and mixed in San Francisco, California at The Automatt.

 In late 1996, Sands went to see Chip Taylor perform at a club gig and he invited her onstage to perform with him.
 Despite not having kept actively in touch through the previous years, the experience was so successful that the two re-ignited their collaboration, along with Al Gorgoni, resulting in the critically acclaimed Women In Prison LP, which was released in 1999 (and again in 2000) on Taylor's Train Wreck records.
 A more rootsy project than the blue-eyed soul of her late 1960s-1970s output, the album consisted of various Sands-Taylor-Gorgoni originals, including a duet with Lucinda Williams on the track "Cool Blues Story".
 Several tracks fared well on UK/Euro indie charts.
 After the reconnection with Taylor, Sands returned to performing in 1998.
 Sands and Taylor did some shows in the UK and Europe when the album was released, including London, Glasgow, Brussels and several dates in the Netherlands.

 Sands' earlier albums Any Way... and Estate... were reissued in September 2005 and June 2006 respectively, on Creation co-founder Joe Foster's Rev-Ola imprint in the United Kingdom.
-Sands went on to perform her own solo material as well as performing as the lead guitar player in eclectic Los Angeles based group, Adam Marsland's Chaos Band.
-She appeared on that band's 2007 live CD Long Promised Road: Songs of Dennis and Carl Wilson, on which she sang several lead vocals, including the first-ever released recording of Dennis Wilson's "Wouldn't It Be Nice to Live Again."
+Sands went on to perform her own solo material as well as performing as the lead guitar player in eclectic Los Angeles based group Adam Marsland's Chaos Band.
+She appeared on that band's 2007 live CD, Long Promised Road: Songs of Dennis and Carl Wilson, on which she sang several lead vocals, including the first-ever released recording of Dennis Wilson's "Wouldn't It Be Nice to Live Again."
 She also did extensive vocal and guitar work on Marsland's 2009 double CD Go West, including lead vocals on one track.
-A new album, "Queen Of Diamonds / Jack Of Hearts" - Billy Vera & Evie Sands - singing new songs of Chip Taylor, was released September 9, 2014, on Taylor's Train Wreck label.
-A new 6-song EP, "Shine For Me" was released April 22, 2017, on R-Spot Records.
-A new full-length record titled Get Out of Your Own Way has been announced for release in 2020.
-The first single, "If You Give Up," which features Willie Aron (formerly of Translator) and Isobel Campbell (formerly of Belle & Sebastian) was released in April 2020.
+A new album, Queen Of Diamonds / Jack Of Hearts - credited to Billy Vera & Evie Sands, singing new songs of Chip Taylor - was released September 9, 2014, on Taylor's Train Wreck label.
+A new 6-song EP, Shine For Me, was released April 22, 2017, on R-Spot Records.
+A new full-length record, titled Get Out of Your Own Way, was released in 2021.
+The first single, "If You Give Up," which features Willie Aron (formerly of The Balancing Act and Spanish Kitchen/MysteryPop) and Isobel Campbell (formerly of Belle and Sebastian), was released in April 2020.

 Personal life

-Sands married Richard Germinaro on June 14, 1971, in Los Angeles but they later divorced.
+Sands married Richard Germinaro on June 14, 1971, in Los Angeles, but they later divorced.